LiveWithCodeAnkit/e-liveAnkit.com/README.md

 ### Support the Project

-If you find this project helpful, consider supporting its development!
-You can either contribute code or show your appreciation by [making a small donation](#) to help us maintain and improve this open-source project.

-Thank you for your support!
+If you find this project valuable and would like to support its continued development, consider making a financial contribution.
+Your support helps in maintaining the project and ensuring regular updates.

+- [Support via PayPal](#) (or your preferred payment platform)

+Your contribution is greatly appreciated!

 ## Features

 ### Authentication System